An AOS student member bands a bird.

 STAY TUNED FOR FUTURE SAC WEBINARS

-The AOS Student Affairs Committee (SAC) is hosting a weekly seminar series in the spring of 2025, that offers recent AOS Student Research Grant recipients an opportunity to present their research in a seminar format.
-Join us for this exciting series!
+The AOS Student Affairs Committee (SAC) is hosting a weekly seminar series in the spring and fall of 2025 that offers recent AOS Student Research Grant recipients an opportunity to present their research in a seminar format.
+These seminars are open to all AOS members.

 REGISTER